conda/conda-build/docs/source/concepts/package-naming-conv.rst

 Conda package filenames are canonical names, plus the suffix ``.tar.bz2`` or ``.conda``.

-The following figure compares a canonical name to a filename:
+The following figure compares a canonical name to a file name:

 .. figure:: /img/conda_names.png
    :align:  center